bitcoinlearning/nftrillions/replit.md

 ## Overview

 NFTrillions is a satirical, educational NFT marketplace built on Solana that chronicles the rise of U.S. national debt.
 The platform creates 1,000 unique NFTs, each representing a $100 billion debt milestone.
-The application features real-time debt tracking, tiered pricing, and historical context for each debt slice.
+The application features real-time debt tracking from official U.S. Treasury APIs, tiered pricing, and historical context for each debt slice.

 This is a full-stack web application with a React frontend and Express backend, designed to provide an engaging way to visualize and understand the scale of national debt through blockchain technology.

+**Live Debt Data**: The application fetches real U.S. debt data from official Treasury sources with a robust fallback system and hourly caching to minimize API requests.

 ## User Preferences